-When we mention the marble, many people have a vision of large, cold rooms, closed from floor to ceiling or marble associated with ornate sculptures that decorate the rooms of our grandmothers.
-Marble made a modern twist in the world of interior design however it is necessary to use it in small doses, accents, and pieces.
-In this case, when it comes to marble, less mean infinitely more.
-If you want to follow the trends and use of marble in the interior, look for creative ways to incorporate marble into your interior.
+When we mention marble, many people have a vision of large, cold rooms, closed from floor to ceiling or marble associated with ornate sculptures that decorate the rooms of our grandmothers.
+However, used correctly, marble provides a modern twist in the world of interior design, used in small doses, accents, and pieces.
+In this case, when it comes to marble, less means infinitely more.

 Photo Credit: Alene Workman

-If you found this post helpful and would like to speak to a someone about a bathroom renovation, please get in touch here, and a member of our team will get back to you as soon as possible.
-Alternatively, give us a call on 02073548958
+If you found this post helpful and would like to speak to a someone about your renovation project, please get in touch here, and a member of our team will get back to you as soon as possible.
+Alternatively, give us a call on 02073548958.